Kotlin/kotlinx.serialization/docs/topics/third-party-classes.md

 <!--- TEST_NAME SerializersThirdParty -->

-Third-party types, such as [java.util.Date](https://docs.oracle.com/javase/8/docs/api/java/util/Date.html), cannot be directly annotated with [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) because you do not have control over their source code.
+Third-party types, such as [java.util.Date](https://docs.oracle.com/javase/8/docs/api/java/util/Date.html), cannot be directly annotated with [`@Serializable`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serializable/) because their source code cannot be modified.
 To serialize these non-serializable classes, you can implement a custom [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/), as described in the [Create a custom primitive serializer](create-custom-serializers.md#create-a-custom-primitive-serializer) section.

 In this section, you can explore several approaches to working around this limitation, using `java.util.Date` as an example.